blinkletter/Chem4410/_build/html/_sources/Info/Resources.md

 "[Modern Physical Organic Chemistry](https://uscibooks.aip.org/books/modern-physical-organic-chemistry/)" by Eric V. Anslyn and Dennis A. Dougherty.
 University Science Books.

 **This book is tour de force**.
+I encourage you to buy the texbook and **keep it** for life.
 It covers the basics of physical organic chemistry and then has chapters that **can be applied in just about any field of chemistry**.
 Supramolecular chemistry?
 Check.
 Conductive polymers?
 Check.
 Theoretical chemistry?
 Check.
 The textbook is available in the book store and has an ebook option available from the publisher. **All chapters and problem assignments will refer to this book**.

 The textbook for this course was **written** by two emminent physical organic chemists and then **peer reviewed** and corrected by dozens more.
-I encourage you to buy the texbook and keep it for life.
 Look around you.
 How many students are in this class?
-I guarantee you that no one is making money from this book.
-It is a gift from old physical organic chemists to the next generation.
-However, if we do not support efforts like this then we may never see a second edition.
+I guarantee you that **no one is making money** from this book.
+It is a **gift** from old physical organic chemists to the next generation.
+If we do not support efforts like this then we may never see a second edition.
 These guys are far too old for a patreon account.
 Please **do not pirate** textbooks.
 I know it is easy to do, but someday you may be writing a textbook of your own.
 Start building your karma now.

 ## Your Computer